 Salesforce is the powerhouse of the business world, constantly adding more talent to its already impressive roster.

-One of the things that makes Salesforce so impressive is its fondness for acquiring companies that offer complementary products and services.
-This means that with each new acquisition, Salesforce is able to expand its offerings and provide even more value to its customers.
+One of Salesforce's impressive features is its fondness for acquiring companies that offer complementary products and services.
+With each new acquisition, Salesforce is able to expand its offerings and provide even more value to its customers.

 Salesforce is incredibly strategic in its acquisitions.
 The team at Salesforce is always looking for opportunities to fill gaps in their product lineup and enhance the overall customer experience.
 And judging by their continued success, it's clear that this strategy is paying off.